jpalardy/jpalardy.github.io/_posts/2014-09-16-one-liner-bash-functions.markdown

 You're stuck on the next line, and bash is waiting for input ... as if you had forgotten to close a string or a parenthesis.

-The solution is explained [this page](http://tldp.org/LDP/abs/html/functions.html):
+The solution is explained on [this page](http://tldp.org/LDP/abs/html/functions.html):

 [![one line bash function](/assets/one-liner-bash-functions/semicolon.png)](http://tldp.org/LDP/abs/html/functions.html)